Introduction to Steam, Humidity and Water Quality for Steam Generators

 Advances were made post World War II. primarily for size and safety.
 Low-quality steam.

 What is superheated steam?
 Steam can be saturated or superheated.
 When at the boiling temperature (which depends on the pressure), the type of steam is called saturated steam.
 Saturated steam is often a mixture of water and gas.
 When above the boiling temperature, it is called superheated steam, especially when water droplets are no longer present (i.e., dry or high-quality steam).
 At sea level and one-atmosphere pressure (101KPa, 1 bar), steam boils at ~100°C (~212°F), the saturated steam temperature for this pressure.
 At 1-bar, above this ~100°C temperature.
-Above the corresponding boiling point at a lower or higher pressure than 1 bar, the steam is superheated.
+The steam is superheated above the corresponding boiling point at a lower or higher pressure than 1 bar.
 Steam generators make superheated steam.
 Modern steam generators use sophisticated electric and computer controls, making them versatile for different applications from chemical reactions, dry cleaning, and antimicrobial use to dry ores and wet materials, including food drying, efficiently.
 Modern steam generators offer significant benefits in downstream efficiencies and dryness.

 What is Supercritical Steam: There’s a unique mix of temperature and pressure – called the critical point – where the difference between liquid and gas ceases to exist.
 This happens at 374 °C (705 °F) and 218 Bar for water.
 This type of steam forms beyond the critical point (>647.096K and >22.064 MPa).
-At the critical point, about ~30% of free monomeric H2O molecules exist.
+About ~30% of free monomeric H2O molecules exist at the critical point.
 The rest contain different types of bonds of H2.
 Supercritical water has very low surface tension with its gas or liquid phase; therefore, no interfaces can delineate the liquid/gas interface.
 Above 647.096K, supercritical steam cannot be liquefied by increasing the pressure.
 Supercritical steam is used for generating power.

 Another example of a supercritical material is Supercritical CO2 (above 304.13 K and 7.38 MPa).
 CO2 in this state is used to decaffeinate coffee beans.
 Its viscosity and diffusivity are like a gas, penetrating the beans quickly.
 However, its density is like that of a liquid.
 It binds to caffeine (this property is much more important than its supercritical fluid properties).
 Supercritical CO2 is also used in dry cleaning.